tobias-fyi/challenges/100DaysofX/01-Code/082-Linode-OnForm/082-journal.md

 ### 22:42 ~ Organization Gyrostatics

 Just spent the last while organizing my session journals.
-I haven't opened up the 100DaysofCode can of code in a while, but I don't want to get caught up in that right now.
+I haven't opened up any other can of code in a while, but I don't want to get caught up in those right now.

 I spent enough time just now that I want to get down on some more learning!

 But first, a word from my sponsors...